pablogarciaarevalo/demo-trident/README.md

 ### Dynamic Kubernetes Persistent Volumes Provisioning with Trident

 - Objetive: Persistent Volume Claims (or PVCs) are objects that request storage resources from your cluster.
 It shows how to run RWM (Read Write Many) PVC and RWO (Read Write Once) PVC to get Kubernetes Persistent Volumes (PV).
-RWM =  NFS, RWO = NFS or iSCSI. however, we can understand RWM as NAS and RWO as SAN.
+RWM =  NFS, RWO = NFS or iSCSI.
+However, we can understand RWM as NAS and RWO as SAN.

 > Go to slide 5